ai-aimbot/AIMr/README.md

 - Widescreen support

-# How to (Working on it)
+# How to run

-- You'll need python
-- If you don't have some modules download the "req.txt" and run "pip3 install -r req.txt"
+Join the (discord)[https://dsc.gg/AIMr] and check the guides channel and if those don't work open a ticket

 ## I need help!